 After having established official residency in Italy, Teachers can benefit from the Italian national health scheme.

-The school also provides a hot lunch, prepared by the school kitchen, during the school week (Monday to Friday).
+The school also provides a hot lunch during the school week (Monday to Friday).

 Before submitting their application, candidates are requested to carefully read this section and ensure all parts/requirements have been completed and included before contacting the school.